CALENDAR ALERTS

 DELTA ISSUES

-• New Statewide Polling and Permit Portal for Tunnel Project - A new website was created by DWR that lists each of the permits and regulatory compliance requirements it must complete before starting construction of the Delta Conveyance Project.
+• Permit Portal Created for Tunnel Project - A website was created by DWR that lists each of the permits and regulatory compliance requirements it must complete before starting construction of the Delta Conveyance Project.
 According to Californians for Water Security, statewide polling they conducted indicates 76% of voters support the Delta Conveyance Project.
 This organization was created to promote construction of the tunnel project.

 3050 Beacon Blvd., Suite 203